-The Tax Cuts and Jobs Act took effect beginning in 2018.
-The changes included in the act will impact the tax return you file in 2019.
-Many individual tax cuts will expire in December 2025.
-Overall, the new tax code is meant to make filing taxes less of a hassle for everyone.
+The Tax Cuts and Jobs Act took effect in 2018.
+Some of the changes outlined in the act are permanent, while others will expire in December 2025.
 Here is a list of the most significant changes affecting the majority of taxpayers.

-1. Standard Deduction Increased – Single filers can take a standard deduction of $12,000, and married couples filing jointly can take $24,000.
+1. Standard deduction increased – Single filers can take a standard deduction of $12,200, and married couples filing jointly can take $24,400.

-3. Affordable Care Act Penalty Repealed – Beginning in January 2019, there will be no tax penalty for not having healthcare coverage.
-You are required to have healthcare through the end of 2018.
+3. Affordable Care Act penalty repealed – Beginning in January 2019, there is no tax penalty if you do not have healthcare coverage all year long.

-4. New Tax Brackets and Rates – Income tax rates are lower for most of the seven tax brackets.
+4. New tax brackets and rates – Income tax rates are lower for most of the seven tax brackets.
 The top rate dropped from 39.6% to 37%, while the bottom bracket remains at 10%.
 The range of income included in each bracket was expanded, too.
-This change could mean you’ve seen a slightly bigger paycheck each pay period starting in January 2018.

-9. New 20% Deduction for Small Business – Pass-through entities (S-Corps, LLCs, partnerships, Sole proprietorships) may deduct up to 20% of qualified business income.
+9. 20% deduction for small business – Pass-through entities (S-Corps, LLCs, partnerships, Sole proprietorships) may deduct up to 20% of qualified business income.
 Limitations to the law do apply.

-10. New, Smaller Form 1040 – The new Form 1040 is a simple version of the existing form.
-It is the size of a postcard and is intended to replace all versions of the Form 1040.
-All taxpayers will use the same 1040 to file in 2019.
+10. Smaller Form 1040 – The new Form 1040 is the size of a postcard and is intended to replace all versions of the Form 1040.
+All taxpayers will use the same 1040 to file, no matter what their tax situation is.
 Additional tax information will be entered on accompanying schedules.
-There are rumored to be six numbered schedules.

 11. Alimony payment changes – If you’re divorced or separated after Dec 31, 2018, you can’t deduct payments you make for alimony.
 If you receive alimony, those amounts are no longer included in your taxable income.